Dozens of teenage girls trafficked and exploited in first modern slavery fraud case

 “It is really encouraging to see police and prosecutors using the trafficking legislation rather than opting for lower level offences which might be easier to prove,” she added.

-Olugosi’s victims would often be missing for several days, committing fraud during the day - driven by the gang on pre-planned routes to target branches of each retailer - and being housed in hotels each night, where gang members are alleged to have sexually exploit at least two of them.
+Olugosi’s victims would often be missing for several days, committing fraud during the day – driven by the gang on pre-planned “routes” to target branches of each retailer – and being housed in hotels each night, where gang members are alleged to have sexually exploit at least two of them.

-A typical day would include theft and fraud from over ten stores, making thousands of pounds per ‘route’ for the gang.
+A typical day would include theft and fraud from over ten stores, making thousands of pounds per route for the gang.
 The funds gained were laundered through at least 100 UK bank accounts, often in the girls’ names or those of adults with mental health problems and other vulnerabilities.

 If they were stopped by security they were left to deal with the consequences and in some cases this meant them being abandoned many miles from home.

-Senior Crown Prosecutor Marie Olo, of the CPS, who charged the case, said the girls were “selected because they were vulnerable with difficult backgrounds or mental health issues”, and that when they were caught, Olugosi was “perfectly willing to step back and let them face arrest and potential prosecution”.
+Marie Olo, of the Crown Prosecution Service, which brought charges, said the girls were “selected because they were vulnerable with difficult backgrounds or mental health issues”, and that when they were caught, Olugosi was “perfectly willing to step back and let them face arrest and potential prosecution”.

-In a statement to the court, one of the victims, who has ADHD and a personality disorder, said: “My bank accounts have since be closed due to the amount of refunds that they put through my account.
+In a statement to the court, one of the victims, who has ADHD and a personality disorder, said: “My bank accounts have since been closed due to the amount of refunds that they put through my account.
 I can no longer receive my disability allowances and this now has to be paid into my mum’s bank account.
 This whole situation has been playing on my mind, it has affected me mentally.”

-Another victim said: “I look back at that whole time and feel I was stupid and vulnerable and taken advantage of […] I am shocked that they have been getting away with this for so many years.
+Another victim said: “I look back at that whole time and feel I was stupid and vulnerable and taken advantage of… I am shocked that they have been getting away with this for so many years.
 It’s like they are the mafia.”

-Sergeant Pj Jones, of the Metropolitan Police’s Predatory Offender Unit, who worked on the case, said text messages showed the defendants talking about the girls “as if they were cattle”.
+Sgt Jones, of the Metropolitan Police’s Predatory Offender Unit, who worked on the case, said text messages showed the defendants talking about the girls “as if they were cattle”.

 “The way they were discussing the girls was as a commodity.
 It was, ‘we haven’t fed them yet’.
 ‘What are you gonna feed this one?’ and ‘That one belongs to me, that one’s my one.
-No, no, you get your own girls, I’ve got mine girls in this route’,” he told The Independent.
+No, no, you get your own girls, I’ve got my girls in this route’,” he told The Independent.

 One girl alleged that she began a sexual relationship with Olugosi when she was 17 years old and that he hid from her the fact that he was married.
 She took an overdose the day she decided to stop working for him, she told the court while giving evidence.